JetBrains/kotlin-web-site/pages/docs/reference/kotlin-doc.md

  * This class has no useful logic; it's just a documentation example.
  *
  * @param T the type of a member in this group.
- * @property name the name of this group.
+ * @param name the name of this group.
- * @constructor Creates an empty group.
+ * @property name optional description of getter and setter if different from `@param`.
+ * @constructor optional description of constructor if different from class description.
  */
 class Group<T>(val name: String) {
     /**